niemopen/ntac-admin/project-notes/docs/information-model-v1.0-pn01/information-model-v1.0.md

 The RDF approach assumes that NIEM developers' primary motivation is to create an ontology.
-Information modeling assumes that applications can satisfy all requirements without an ontology, but can reference one if it exists.
+Information modeling assumes that applications can satisfy all requirements without a knowledge model, but can reference one if it exists.
-A knowledge graph can be used for application enrichment but is not needed for NIEM message definition.
+Application developers can use a knowledge graph for enrichment, but IM designers and developers are not required to either create or understand ontologies.

 ![Information-reqts](information-reqts.jpg)